icinganalysis/icinganalysis.github.io/content/achievements.md

 which has more information on the history of the Icing Research Tunnel.

 The Icing Research Tunnel is still used today, for both research and industry tests.
-Numerous improvements through the years have enabled an 80+ year life span.
+Numerous improvements through time have enabled an 80+ year life span.

 - [Icing Wind Tunnel Test Thread]({filename}Icing%20Wind%20Tunnel%20Test%20Thread.md)